 Make a Coming Out Plan

-No matter what happens, there are always two possible scenarios – either things go better than you could have imagined, or things blow up in your face.
+No matter what happens, there are always two possible scenarios – either things go better than you could have imagined, or things don’t go as planned.

-Either way, no matter what end of the spectrum your end up on, you should think ahead and plan for either scenario.
+Either way, no matter what end of the spectrum you end up on, you should think ahead and plan for either scenario.

 But there is also a chance that the opposite will happen.
 There might be tears, there might be sadness, anger, or rejection.
 The key is to think ahead and consider all possibilities.